vlongle/productivity_shortcuts/README.md

 - Search the current word under cursor
 *

-- Repeat last command (work sometimes!)
+- Repeat last change in normal mode (work for stuff like dw) .
-.
+- @: repeat last command entered with `:something`.

 - When searching
     - n: to next